terreneco/python-sdk/readme.md

 ## Authentication

-There are two methods to authenticating your account with the coreapi client.
+There are two methods to authenticating your account with the SDK.

 Option 1: